Pooja7895/Bank-Customer-Churn-Prediction-Using-Random-Forest-A-Data-Driven-Retention-Strategy/README.md

 # Bank-Customer-Churn-Prediction-Using-Random-Forest-A-Data-Driven-Retention-Strategy
 **A Data-Driven Customer Retention Strategy**

 📌 **Project Overview**

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Customer churn is a major challenge for banking and financial institutions.
+Customer churn is a major challenge for **banking and financial institutions**.
 When customers close their bank accounts or stop using banking services, it can lead to a loss of revenue and increased customer acquisition costs.

-This project focuses on predicting whether a bank customer is likely to leave the bank using Machine Learning Classification Models, with Random Forest as the primary model.
+This project focuses on predicting whether a bank customer is likely to leave the bank using **Machine Learning Classification Models, with Random Forest** as the primary model.

 By analyzing customer demographic, financial, and banking-related information, this project helps identify customers at risk of churn and supports proactive customer retention strategies.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-🎯 Problem Statement
+🎯 **Problem Statement**

 Banks may lose valuable customers when they close their accounts or stop using banking services.